 17th December 2014

-The Hercules Integrated Operational Support (HIOS) programme, for which Marshall is the contract prime, has made the C-130 one of the United Kingdom’s Royal Air Force.
+The Hercules Integrated Operational Support (HIOS) programme, on which Marshall Aerospace and Defence Group is the contract prime, focusses on aircraft availability and the operational capabilities of the United Kingdom’s Royal Air Force.

 Delivered under a long-term contract, HIOS covers aircraft maintenance and technical support (for which Marshall has the lead), supply chain management (for which Lockheed Martin has the lead) and propulsion management (for which Rolls-Royce has the lead).

 However, such PBL arrangements can have limitations.
-For example, failure, by any single provider, can often be attributed to the non-performance of one or more of the other providers, or buyers, in the supply chain.
-An Integrated Operational Support (IOS) saves the buyer from having to interface with multiple providers as it becomes the prime contractor’s responsibility to manage the numerous contractors.
+For example, failure, by any single provider, even a minor one, can often be attributed to the non-performance of one or more of the other providers in the supply chain; and the failure can affect the entire fleet.

 An Integrated Operational Support (IOS) arrangement gives the buyer a single interface to control, and it becomes the prime contractor’s responsibility to manage the numerous contractors and ensure that all required inputs are present to produce the desired output.
 All parties must adopt a unified approach to achieve the end goals and an IOS programme is all about constructive attitudes, collaboration and cooperation.
 HIOS debuted in 2006, is working extremely well and is the only IOS programme for the UK MoD to include propulsion management.
 In 2012, the UK MoD commented:

 “The Hercules Integrated Operational Support contract saves the MoD £170m by replacing several short-term contracts with an agreement to provide the maintenance of the whole Hercules fleet.”